QuantumSavory/.github/BUG_BOUNTIES.md

 All bounty projects are expected to be polished, tested, and documented -- not simply a code dump.
 In particular, code should be structured so that it is easy to review (e.g. squash messy commits, follow github etiquette, organize big changes in separate commits so the reviewer can keep their bearings).
 Documentation should be high-quality, potentially including more than simply docstrings.
 Examples might be expected to be implemented.
 We will help you and guide you during the polishing steps, especially if you are a new contributor.

+Larger projects (≥$800) will be set up more in the style of Summer of Code Projects.
+Chiefly, that means we would expect some form of "proof of skill", as usually required from GSoC and JSoC applicants, most commonly done by submitting and getting merged a simple pull request dealing with a minor issue.

 If someone abandons a bounty project and someone else finishes it, whoever finishes the project gets the award.
 The original author will always be contacted and given a chance to finish their work withing a reasonable scope of time.

 The Funding for these bounties comes from the National Science Foundation and from the NSF Center for Quantum Networks.